meew0/Lethe/README.md

 ```

 ####Run by pre-set credentials in lethe-auth.json
-Change the values inside lethe-auth.json to make it easier to run Lethe.
+Change the values inside lethe-auth.json to save your login and start Lethe faster.
 ```
 {
   "email": "discord email",